-If the Company's stockholders do not approve the Dissolution, the Company's board of directors and management will continue to explore other strategic alternatives.
-Because the Company's board of directors and management believe that they have exhausted all reasonable and viable strategic alternatives, it is possible that the Company would seek voluntary dissolution at a later time and potentially with diminished assets.
+As the Company's stockholders did not approve the Dissolution, the Company's board of directors and management will continue to explore what, if any, other alternatives are available for the future of the Company in light of its discontinued business activities and lack of resources.
+Such alternatives may include a merger, sale, divestiture of assets, licensing or other strategic transaction.
+It is also possible that the Company would seek voluntary dissolution at a later time, potentially with further diminished assets.
 In addition, the Company could cease operations, make an assignment for the benefit of creditors, turn the Company over to a third-party management company or liquidator or file for bankruptcy protection.